 The first thing I do is pour boiling water over the rice noodles.
 Then I don’t have to really think about them.
 Just drain and rinse.

 At the same time, I make quick carrot and radish pickles.
+These are watermelon radishes, but regular radishes work well too!
 A good Banh Mi, always has something pickled.
 Remember that.

 Today I’m trying out this Sriracha tofu.
 But regular plain tofu will do and I show you how to spice it up.
 Then it’s just a matter of slicing up the veggies, and making the dressing.
 Super easy!